 - Review our eligibility and satisfactory academic policy here.

-The Financial Aid Office reserves the right to change or modify your financial aid package at any time without prior notifications.
+The office of financial aid reserves the right to change or modify your financial aid package at any time without prior notifications.

 FAFSA (Title IV Institutional) Code: 002710

 STEP 2: If you do not already have an FSA ID, you should apply for one.

 STEP 3: If you have already filed your FAFSA, please update it using your parent's 2018 tax information and yours if you filed a return.
 You will be required to submit a 2018 IRS Tax Return Transcript.